bensons/open-o-formation/governance-open-issues.md

 	- Consensus not to specify FTE commitments in the membership agreement

 #### \[EU-TAB\]
-- The role of the EU-TAB.
+- EU-TAB representation on the Governing Board
+	- Governing Board to decide on this at a later date.

 #### \[Top Level Projects\]
 - Definition and purpose of Top Level Projects.